 In October 2015, Dr. Scott Sheffield and Robin Anderson have combined their research interests in submitting a proposal for a 4-year Insight Grant from the Social Sciences and Humanities Research Council (SSHRC), this is the major federal government funding agency for the social sciences and humanities.
 The proposal brings together the expertise of seven scholars from five different universities to explore the impact of the Second World War on British Columbia and its residents, a subject that has received scant attention in provincial histories.
 The diverse scholars plan to divide their data gathering efforts and share all resources electronically, in order to make the most efficient use of precious public funding.
 Here at UFV, Sheffield, the principle investigator for the proposal, will organise the digitisation of 15 provincial newspapers for the entire war period, with the help of undergraduate student Research Assistants hired with the grant money, as well as coordinate community archival research on Vancouver Island and in Northern BC.
 Anderson will assist with the digitising project and be responsible for Vancouver-based archives.
 Read More

 Dr. Martha Dow

-Policing Major Events: Perspectives from Around the World – book published November 2014
+Policing Major Events: Perspectives from Around the World – published November 2014

-Dr. Martha Dow of UFV’s Social, Cultural and Media Studies Department – in collaboration with co-authors James F. Albrecht, Darryl Plecas, Dilip K. Das – explores the complex set of factors comprising the policing of major events based upon real case studies of events from all over the world in her new book, Policing Major Events: Perspectives from Around the World.
-Read more.
+Dr. Martha Dow of UFV’s Social, Cultural and Media Studies Department – in collaboration with co-authors James F. Albrecht, Darryl Plecas, and Dilip K. Das – explores the complex set of factors comprising the policing of major events based upon real case studies of events from all over the world in Policing Major Events: Perspectives from Around the World.
+Read more

 Dr. Lenore Newman